About Me

 • implemented very large scale distributed systems products, such as IBM Sonas, or Endace's monitoring products.

-• contributed to open-source software including PyTorch, the Linux kernel, ntopng, libpcap and wireshark.
+• contributed to open-source software including PyTorch, the Linux kernel, Open vSwitch, ntop and Wireshark.

 You can fetch my curriculum vitae.